Tomas-Kaiser/docker_tutorial/README.md

 `docker image tag react-app:1 react-app:2` change tag name after building an image

 The latest tag does not nessacary mean that it is the latest!

+### Sharing images

+We can use docker hub to share our images.
+It works similar like GitHub

+First the name image must match with the name of repo on github eg. tomas/react-app

+`docker login`
+`docker push tomas/react-app:1`